danw5050/AutomationAnywhereHack/ReadMe.md

 -Shipping label.png is a sample shipping label with order id that OCR recognizes

--BotFile is the exported raw text bot program from AutomationAnywere.

--Bot Instruction List Image is the image of all instructions in the bot as seen from the web editor

 To run:

 -Import the BotFile into AutomationAnywhere

 -Fix all hardcoded directory references in BotFile